DEQrmichie/heatsource-9/README.md

  (4) RELATIVE_HUMIDITY (0-1)
  (5) AIR_TEMPERATURE (Celsius)

-Note - multiple csv files may be used for each set of climate inputs with the format above or all data can be saved in the same file like the example below.
+Note - multiple csv files may be used for each set of meteorological inputs with the format above or all data can be saved in the same file like the example below.
 This is controlled in the control file by designating the number of inputs and the input stream km.